streamlink/streamlink/docs/plugin_matrix.rst

 pandatv             panda.tv             Yes   ?
 periscope           periscope.tv         Yes   Yes   Replay/VOD is supported. picarto             picarto.tv           Yes   --
-pluzz               pluzz.francetv.fr    Yes   Yes   Streams may be geo-restricted to France, Andorra and Monaco. powerapp            powerapp.com.tr      Yes   No raiplay             raiplay.it           Yes   No    Most streams are geo-restricted to Italy.
+playtv              playtv.fr            Yes   --    Streams may be geo-restricted to France. pluzz               pluzz.francetv.fr    Yes   Yes   Streams may be geo-restricted to France, Andorra and Monaco. powerapp            powerapp.com.tr      Yes   No raiplay             raiplay.it           Yes   No    Most streams are geo-restricted to Italy.